The arrows next to the watch above allow you to show different dates. Reading Oechslin’s calendar becomes intuitive after a short time on the wrist.

 Designed by Ludwig Oechslin for 22mm watch straps with no loops.
 Visible machining marks.
 Grade 5 titanium or sterling silver 925, additional materials upon request.
 Manufacturer: Helfenstein Mechanik AG / Alpnach / Switzerland.

-To assure optimal readability of the time at night, we use Super-LumiNova X1.
-This coating is manufactured by RC TRITEC in Teufen / Switzerland.
-In principle, all Pantone colors can be made.
+For optimal readability our watches are coated in Super-LumiNova X1, manufactured by RC TRITEC in Teufen / Switzerland.
 Super-LumiNova is always applied in conjunction with a color pigment.
-The brighter the color, the better the luminosity.
-At night, Super-LumiNova shines green (the option used by ochs und junior) or blue, on special request.
-The Super-LumiNova coating is applied by hand by ochs und junior watchmaker Romana Fux, or for dials with a color application by Cador in Eimeldingen / Germany and by Monyco in La Chaux-de-Fonds / Switzerland.
+All Pantone colors are available, but the brighter the color, the better the luminosity.
+Super-LumiNova shines green (the option used by ochs und junior) or blue, on special request.
+The Super-LumiNova coating is applied by hand by ochs und junior, or for dials with a color application by Cador in Eimeldingen / Germany and by Monyco in La Chaux-de-Fonds / Switzerland.

 Designed by ochs und junior

-Watches in the perpetual calendar store are designed by ochs und junior.
+Watches in the perpetual calendar shop are designed by ochs und junior.
 Individually manufactured, they have the potential to become classics.